Vanshika2411s/javascript-projects/README.md

-# Just some basic JavaScript-projects
+# Just some basic JavaScript projects